explicitjc/excel-customer-churn-insights/README.md

 - **California-Focused Campaigns**: Implement targeted retention campaigns in high-churn regions, such as California.
 - **Enhance Data Plans**: Provide personalized offers for low-data consumption users to increase engagement.

----

 ## **Disclaimer**

 The data used in this analysis is sourced from DataCamp and is used solely for educational purposes.
 The analysis, insights, and visualizations provided in this repository are created by the author and are not affiliated with or endorsed by DataCamp.
 All content in this repository, including the methodology and results, is for personal, academic, and professional development purposes only.
 The intellectual property rights of the original dataset and any associated content belong to DataCamp.

----

-Feel free to explore this repository and contact me for further questions or collaboration opportunities!